Alansdjn/secure-robotic-delivery-system-pub/README.md

 **robot**: This is the main file of the proposed system.
 All pretrained models are runned on the robot, the implementations of this part follows the flowchar of fig.2.

-**server**: is account for training model, collect customer's registed data, etc. The robot can load related data from it.
+**server**: is account for training model, collecting customer's registed data, etc. The robot can load related data from it.

-**client**: receive PIN code from the server.
+**client**: receives PIN code from the server.

 ## **2. Guidance of system implementation.**